See all news

 A new biorefinery process

-This shipment is part of the first phase of a project we currently have in development.
+This shipment represents the first phase of a project we are currently developing.

-We are looking to design a new biorefinery process called Nauvu®.
+We are looking to develop a new patented biorefinery process.

-Our novel biorefinery process will extract biomolecules from the seaweed and algae stock that can then be used in a number of different industries.
-This includes food, cosmetics, and domestic detergent – all using marine biomass, as the starting point.
+Our new biorefinery process will extract biomolecules from seaweed and algae, which can then be used in a range of different industries.
+These include food, cosmetics and household detergents - all based on marine biomass.

-This first shipment is going to form part of the initial reference trials of the Nauvu® process.
+This first shipment will form part of the first reference trials of the biorefining process.

-This shipment is part of the first phase of a project we currently have in development.
+This shipment represents the first phase of a project we are currently developing.

-Our novel biorefinery process will extract biomolecules from the seaweed and algae stock that can then be used in a number of different industries.
-This includes food, cosmetics, and domestic detergent – all using marine biomass, as the starting point.
+Our novel biorefinery process will extract biomolecules from the seaweed and algae, which can then be used in a variety of industries.
+These include food, cosmetics and household detergents - all based on marine biomass.

-This first shipment is going to form part of the initial reference trials of the Nauvu® process.
+This first shipment will form part of the first reference trials of our patented biorefining process.

-It will compare the use of sargassum against the benchmark feedstock: bladderwrack.
+It will be a comparison of the use of sargassum with the benchmark feedstock: bladderwrack.

-You can see a step-by-step explanation here of the process using bladderwrack as feedstock.
+You can see a step-by-step explanation of the process using bladderwrack as a feedstock here.

-Our process is designed to create a cycle of nutrients, from land to sea and sea to land on an industrial scale.
+Our process is designed to create a nutrient cycle from land to sea and sea to land on an industrial scale.

-In the Nauvu® refining process, we take wet tons of blue-green algae and bladderwrack and produce dry tons of biomolecule products.
+Our refining process takes wet tonnes of blue-green algae and bladderwrack and produces dry tonnes of biomolecular products.

-The algae is refined into valuable products that are used in any number of things from emulsifying agents for non-dairy milk to medicines and animal feed.
+The algae is refined into valuable products that can be used in everything from emulsifiers for non-dairy milk to medicines and animal feed.

-The other benefit is to the ocean, which is cleaned as a result of taking out the excess seaweed and algae.
+The other benefit is for the ocean, which is cleaned up as a result of the removal of the excess seaweed and algae.

 What is sargassum seaweed?